StMaHa/micropython-examples/projects/robo_car/README.md

 - main.py
 - robo_car.py (for exercises: robo_car_1.py, robo_car_2.py, robo_car_3.py)

-Features which are posssibly used by the robo can be tested separately by
+Features which are possibly used by the robo can be tested separately by
 the following examples:
 - ultrasonic-sensor.py
 - servo-control.py